 Manado International School

-Citra Kasih National Plus School
+Citra Kasih National SPK School

 Citra Kasih National Plus School is situated at the entrance of Citraland, on the way to Tomohon.

 Manado.
 Doctors are of fair quality, however it is recommended to travel to Jakarta for any surgery (3-hour flight, several times a day, many domestic airlines).
 There are several local pediatricians, good dentists and countless pharmacies in Manado for routine care.

 Inside the city, taxis are everywhere.
 You can phone the taxi companies and ask them to pick you up at your house.
 However, you should give them a detailed explanation in Bahasa Indonesia, if you really want them to show up.
 Very few people speak english in Manado, and certainly not the taxi drivers.
 They will however make an effort to greet you in English with a smile and a loud "hello miss" even if you are a "mister".
 You'll get used to it.
 May be difficult to get a taxi driver to drive you to destinations outside the town of Manado, as they are not sure of getting a passenger coming back into town.

 Also, make sure, as much as possible, to know the road to travel before you set out with a taxi driver.
 DO NOT expect the taxi driver to know the way to go there if you give him only the address with the street name (if there is a street name!).
 Being able to name the nearest church, however will help.
 Most people will tell you that they leave near church X for you to situate it.
 Churches are the only reliable landmarks.

 Cars in Manado are slightly more expensive than in Jakarta, by about 10 to 15%.

 Toyota Avanza and Daihatsu Xenia go for IDR 160 millions (a bit less than USD 18.000).